lambdamikel/GenEd/README.md

 match your environment.
 Then, simply do a load, and start the program with `(gened::gened)`.

 Enjoy!
-Lisp program are written for eternity - 25 years are not that much for a Lisp / CLIM program :-)
+Lisp programs are written for eternity - 25 years are not that much for a Common Lisp / CLIM program ;-)